gigaSproule/swagger-gradle-plugin/README.md

 This enables your Swagger-annotated project to generate **Swagger specs** and **customizable, templated static documents** during the gradle build phase.
 Unlike swagger-core, swagger-gradle-plugin does not actively serve the spec with the rest of the application; it generates the spec as a build artifact to be used in downstream Swagger tooling.

+N.B This plugin is tested against the oldest and latest of each major Gradle version from 3.2 onwards.
+The reason for 3.2 is that it's the first that supports Kotlin therefore keeping tests simpler.
+This does _not_ mean that this plugin won't work with earlier versions, just your mileage may vary.

 # Features

 * Supports [Swagger Spec 2.0](https://github.com/swagger-api/swagger-spec/blob/master/versions/2.0.md)